Albertville Divorce Lawyers & Divorce Attorneys

 The City of Albertville is in Marshall County, Alabama.
 The county seat of Marshall County is Guntersville with a courthouse annex in downtown Albertville.
 If you reside in Guntersville, Albertville, Arab, Boaz, Grant, Joppa, or Union Grove then your divorce will likely be filed in the Circuit Court of Marshall County, Alabama.
 If you retain us to file your uncontested divorce, then our Albertville divorce lawyer will ensure that you get your divorce decree as fast as possible.

 Our Albertville divorce attorney is a member of the Better Business Bureau and has an A+ rating so take a look at our BBB page for more information on our law firm.
-Call our local attorney today and let us answer your divorce questions over the phone or in person.
+Call our Marshall County divorce lawyer today and let us answer your questions over the phone or in person.
 If you can do the hard work of reaching an agreement with your spouse then let us get you a cheap and easy uncontested divorce in Albertville, Alabama without ever having to go to court.

 If it’s not an uncontested divorce, for divorce is called a contested divorce.
 This is where you file a divorce without any agreement being reached and have your spouse served with the Complaint.
 Once they are officially served, the spouse usually obtains an attorney and files a response.
 There are hearings set and the judge will ultimately decide your disagreements if the two of you cannot come to an agreement.

-To find out how much of a retainer we would require up front to begin working on your case, you can call our office – we’ll have a brief consultation to go over the specifics of your divorce to be able to give you an estimate.
+To find out how much of a retainer we would require up front to begin working on your case, you can call our office.
+You will have a brief consultation with a Marshall County divorce lawyer or their paralegal to go over the specifics of your case and give you an estimate.
 Things like what assets you share with your spouse, especially if there are minor children between you, or other potentially complex issues will affect the estimated retainer.